dpassen/strobogrammatic/README.md

 strobogrammatic
 ===============

-A Ruby gem that allows to figure out if a number is strobogrammatic
+A Ruby gem that allows one to figure out if a number is strobogrammatic